intel/virtual-storage-manager/INSTALL.md

         vsm-2014.10-0.7.1.el6.noarch.rpm \
         vsm-deploy-2014.10-0.7.1.el6.x86_64.rpm

-**Note**: vsm-dashboard will use httpd service to setup Web UI.
+**Note**: vsm-dashboard will use the httpd service to setup Web UI.
 Sometimes it will conflicts with OpenStack dashboard, so try to install OpenStack dashboard and VSM dashboard into different nodes.

 # Installation